how many district in maharashtra

 Maharashtra District List

-If you are curious about how many districts in Maharashtra are there.
-Here is a table showing the list of 36 districts in Maharashtra state, along with their sizes and populations.
+If you are curious about the number of districts in Maharashtra, here is a table showing the list of 36 districts in Maharashtra state, along with their sizes and populations.

 NoDistrictArea (in sq. km)Population